Izzy4me/developer-jutra-course/M1/azor-chatdog-py/AUDIO_COMMANDS.md

 ### Possible audio quality issues
 - `pyttsx3` is a basic offline TTS engine
-- For better quality, use Coqui TTS, Microsoft Edge TTS or suno-bark
+- For better quality, use XTTSv2 TTS, Microsoft Edge TTS or suno-bark

 ## Implementation Details